openmrs/openmrs-esm-core/packages/framework/esm-expression-evaluator/README.md

 ## What the sandbox guarantees

 Expressions are interpreted from a jsep AST; they are never compiled or run by the JS engine.
-The interpreter supports only the expression language—there is no assignment, no statements, no object or function creation, and no `this`.
+The interpreter supports only the expression language, so there is no assignment, no statements, no object literals, and no `this`.
+Inline arrow functions *are* supported, since callbacks like `arr.find((v) => v === needle)` are a large part of what expressions are for; what is prohibited is building a function from a string, which is what an escape to the `Function` constructor would give you.
 An expression sees nothing but the `variables` it is handed and the small set of globals in `globals.ts`.